 GPS systems are becoming more advanced and more accurate as they incorporate connectivity technology to get information such as real-time traffic conditions and as engineers prepare them for the demands of autonomous cars.

 Currently, connected cars constantly transmit their speed and GPS coordinates to a cloud server, which simultaneously provides data about the locations and speeds of nearby cars.
 Therefore the GPS system in your car is able to use this information to change your programmed route and lead you away from any congestion, saving you time and presumably, stress as well.

-The next step for GPS systems will be tied to self-driving cars.
+Self-driving cars are the next step for GPS systems.
 Current GPS systems are accurate to around eight yards of the vehicle’s position.
 Autonomous cars’ positioning systems need to be accurate within inches of where the car is within a driving lane.
 That’s because a self-driving car needs to be able to follow lane lines, as well as stay in between the lines.